AlanLiang-314/GRANITE/README.md

-# Note: The `weights` and `seer_weights` folders are not fully uploaded yet.
-Please check back later for the complete pretrained checkpoints.

 # Code for IEEE ICC 2026 Paper Submission "GRANITE: Gradient Norm Inspection Technique for Malicious Server Detection in Federated Learning"

 ![](assets/framework.png)